mkoniari/LegalDivEval/README.md

 ## Citing

 If you use queries and relevance assessments utilized in this work in your research, please cite:
 >Koniaris, M.; Anagnostopoulos, I.; Vassiliou, Y. Evaluation of Diversification Techniques for Legal Information Retrieval.
-Preprints 2016, 2016110116 (doi: 10.20944/preprints201611.0116.v1).
+Algorithms 2017, 10(1), 22;  (doi:10.3390/a10010022).